Skip to main content

 Assessment Measures

--Analysis of written examinations, quizzes, writing to learn and other writing assignments, practical laboratory examinations, and laboratory reports.
-Some component of the laboratory assessment will test the student's ability to make measurements and use the equipment.
+Analysis of written examinations, quizzes, practical laboratory examinations, and laboratory reports.
+Some components of the laboratory assessment will test the student's ability to make measurements and use the equipment.
 Assessment measures may also include evaluation of student presentations and graded homework, depending on the instructor.

 Other Course Information